 1. A sense of purpose and meaning at work

 It is considered that more people are losing meaning and purpose in their professional life.
-They want to feel as if they are contributing and making a difference whilst being at work and that their actions are making a difference.
+They want to feel that they are contributing and making a difference while at work and that their actions are making a difference.
 Interestingly, the pandemic has heightened this feeling amongst professionals, especially after seeing the heroic work of healthcare professionals working around the clock on the front line.
 Surprisingly, many have also re-evaluated their professional options and have considered changing for an entirely new and different industry, especially if they did not feel like they had a sense of belonging.

 A Harvard Business Review found that nine out of ten employees would be willing to earn less if given the opportunity to do a more meaningful job.
 This is a clear insight into how vital purpose relay is.
 Other research has pointed out that it is also essential to give your employees a sense of belonging in the company and show them how important their role is in the business’s working to help them feel motivated.